markNZed/processism-react-three/storyboard.md

 Our language directs our attention and mediates our experience.
 English, for example, is well-suited for describing reality from an essentialist perspective, where things have fixed, unchanging essences.
 However, it is less equipped to express the fluid, dynamic nature of reality as seen through a process-centric lens.

 Recognizing language as a dynamic process allows us to become more aware of how it shapes our perception and understanding of reality.
-The meanings we ascribe to words and symbols are not inherent but are intimately tied to the contexts in which they are used and the processes they are part of.
+The meanings we ascribe to words and symbols are not inherent but are intimately tied to the contexts in which they are used and the processes we are part of.

 Because language is fundamentally about communication, it is inherently public, extending even our most private experiences into the social sphere.
 When we speak, gesture, or create, we participate in a shared process of meaning-making.